ponylang/ponylang-website/content/blog/last-week-in-pony-01282018.md

 ## Talks

-- Kristoffer Grönlunds talk *Everyone gets a Pony!* at [linux.conf.au](https://linux.conf.au/) on January 24, 2018 has been [recorded](https://www.youtube.com/watch?v=e0197aoljGQ).
-And is also listed on [Planet Pony](https://www.ponylang.org/community/planet-pony/).
+- Kristoffer Grönlunds talk [Everyone gets a Pony!* (linux.conf.au)](https://linux.conf.au/) on January 24, 2018 has been recorded and [posted to Youtube](https://www.youtube.com/watch?v=e0197aoljGQ).
+It is also listed on [Planet Pony](https://www.ponylang.org/community/planet-pony/).

 ## Pony Development Sync